-Statement No. 67 will take effect for pension plans in fiscal years beginning after June 15, 2013, (that is, for years ended June 30, 2014, or later).
+Statement No. 68 will take effect for pension plans in fiscal years beginning after June 15, 2014, (that is, for years ended June 30, 2015, or later).
 The District is currently evaluating the effects of this statement on its financial statements.
-The potential liability for the year ending December 31, 2014, is not currently estimable.
+The District's potential unfunded liability based on June 30, 2014 plan financial statements, is estimated to be approximately \$568,000.
+The actual liability for December 31, 2015, could be considerably different due to changes in system assumptions and liabilities.